Roadblock (March 2016): Aftermath

-The Roadblock name would be reused for the promotion's December pay-per-view (PPV) and WWE Network event that same year.
-It was held exclusively for wrestlers from the Raw brand after the promotion had reintroduced the brand extension in July, again splitting its main roster into two separate brands called Raw and SmackDown where wrestlers were exclusively assigned to perform.
+On July 25, 2016, the Roadblock name would be reused for the promotion's December event that same year.
+It was held exclusively for wrestlers from the Raw brand division after the promotion had reintroduced the brand extension in July, again splitting its main roster into two separate brands called Raw and SmackDown where wrestlers were exclusively assigned to perform, and in addition to the WWE Network, the event was available through traditional pay-per-view (PPV) outlets.
 This second event was titled Roadblock: End of the Line as it was WWE's final PPV of 2016.
 Roadblock was then discontinued as another event was not scheduled for 2017.
 However, after five years, Roadblock was revived for the NXT brand to be held as a television special titled NXT Roadblock.
 A second NXT Roadblock was confirmed for the following year, thus establishing Roadblock as an annual March event for NXT.